Rainbow-Gu/KitchenEscape/README.md

  - Your final codebase
  - Your revised annotated architecture diagram
  - Design justification (including a brief discussion of at least one alternative you considered)
- - A map of your game's layout (if applicable)
+ - A map of your game's layout **See KitchenLayout, northwestView, southeastView**
  - `cheatsheet.md`
  - Completed `rubric.md`